Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Kronecker--Vandermonde structure in modes

 where $\bm v_L(\lambda)\in\mathbb C^{L}$ is the Vandermonde vector:

 and $\otimes$ is the Kronecker product, defined by

 for any $\bm a\in\mathbb C^{L}$ and $\bm b\in\mathbb C^{D}$.
 See App.~\ref{app:data_side_kv} for a compact derivation of this result.
 Here, we extend this analysis in three ways.
 First, we derive the same \ac{KV} structure without assuming a signal model, showing that this structure is induced by the delay-coordinates rather than by the signal model.
 Second, our new derivation shows that KV structure can arise in both \emph{true} and \emph{spurious} components, often with different strengths (with true modes adhering significantly more strongly).
 This motivates continuous KV-deviation metrics that quantify the extent to which each mode conforms to the KV template, while avoiding undue sensitivity to small, localized perturbations.
-Third, we link the new derivation of the KV structure to the \ac{ESR} (Definition~\ref{def:esr_vector}) and use their relationship to devise a new mode-selection algorithm, complementary to Algorithm \ref{alg:residual_selection_energy}, which is based on the \ac{ESR}, and to the algorithm proposed in Ref.~\onlinecite{Bronstein2022}.
+Third, we link the new derivation of the KV structure to the \ac{ESR} (Definition~\ref{def:esr_vector}) and use their relationship to motivate the KV-deviation scores developed below.

 We note that this \ac{KV} structure implies that, in delay-coordinates, a mode no longer represents a purely spatial pattern in $\mathbb{C}^{D}$, but rather a coupled spatiotemporal pattern in $\mathbb{C}^{DL}$: its $D$-dimensional lagged segments are tied across lags by a geometric progression parameterized by $\lambda_j$.
 This structure is illustrated schematically in Fig.~\ref{fig:kv_structure}.